 Modern Self-Defense: .357 Magnum

 As we get ready to share our gun review of the Coonan Classic .357 Magnum 1911, I want to share some ballistics and history on this powerhouse self-defense cartridge and why many gun carriers trust their lives with it each day of the year.
-The .357 mag is a rimmed, center fired magnum cartridge that propels a .35 caliber projectile to astonishing speeds.
+The .357 mag is a rimmed, center-fired magnum cartridge that propels a .35 caliber projectile at astonishing speeds.

 Heck, even companies who’ve never before entered into the revolver market, have begun selling them chambered in .357 magnum, much like this Kimber:

 There is almost no other cartridge more versatile than the .357 Magnum, and when you just need for an attacker or medium sized animal to hit the ground, there is almost nothing better to turn to.
-In fact, ammo makers have developed a wide range of grain sized bullets, with the most popular being the original 158 grains, and sizes generally starting in the 125 grain area.
+In fact, ammo makers have developed a wide range of grain sized bullets.
+The most popular are the original 158 grains, with sizes generally starting in the 125 grain area.